webdev03/scratchinfo/README.md

 > You can preview the built app with `npm run preview`.

 # ScratchLight
+**Note: A new update to ScratchLight makes it so that there is an expiry time of 5 minutes for each auth session.**

 This repository also includes the code for the ScratchLight authentication system, which Scratchinfo uses.

 To use ScratchLight, just send your user to `/scratchlight/authpage?redirect=` with the `redirect` URL parameter being the Base64 encoded version of the page you want to direct your user to after they have authenticated, **excluding** the protocol and `://` which is assumed to be `https://`.